xyzmjf/tautomatic/README.md

 This is used for re-scoring of the enumerated tautomers, in vacuo or in simulated solvents.

+There are several ways to utilise the code.

+* Simple command line usage, run

 Please now refer to the manual for installation and usage information using the Linux command line.
 If you wish to obtain and use a Docker container for the tautomatic application - see the docker_usage documentation.